PleiadesBUW/PleiadesUserDocumentation/totp.md

 [<img src="assets/img/freeotp_add_secret.png" alt="FreeOTP screenshot" width="300">](assets/img/freeotp_add_secret.png)

-### Step 4: enter the verfication code now every time you login
+### Step 4: enter the verification code now every time you login

-When you login to any Pleiades login node, you will be asked now two questions:
+When you login to any PLEIADES login node, you will be asked now two questions:

 `(account@loginnode.pleiades.uni-wuppertal.de) Password:` **Here you enter your usual password**\
 `(account@loginnode.pleiades.uni-wuppertal.de) Verification code:` **Here you enter the time limited code provided by your smart phone app**